2015 American League Division Series: Game 1

 The Astros quickly quieted a raucous Kansas City crowd by scoring two runs in the 1st inning, both coming on RBI groundouts from Colby Rasmus and Evan Gattis respectively.
-José Altuve would add an RBI single in the next inning to give Houston a 3–0 lead.
+Jose Altuve would add an RBI single in the next inning to give Houston a 3–0 lead.
 Kendrys Morales would get the Royals on the board with a home run in the bottom of the frame to make it 3–1.
 A 49-minute no-dome delay prompted Kansas City manager Ned Yost to pull starter Yordano Ventura from the game, while Houston stuck with Collin McHugh who would only surrender another shot from Morales in the 4th in six innings.
 The Astros bullpen would shut out Kansas City from there while George Springer and Rasmus would add shots to provide Houston with all the insurance runs they would need to steal home field advantage from the Royals in taking a 1–0 series lead.